ICRAR/mwa-voltage/mwa_pulsar_client/README.md

                             width = 0.03,
                             dm = 130)

-    # You an find an existing calibrator based on a detection id
+    # Return the calibrator used for the detection (if it exists)
     result = client.detection_find_calibrator(SERVER,
                                               AUTH,
                                               detection_obsid = 1111111111)
+    # json result as python objects
     print (result)

     # Change the DM